theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-webservice.md

 Response | Description
 :----------:| :------------
  (1) | The HTTP status code *200* indicates a successful extraction call.
 It does not indicate a successful execution of the extraction. <br> The HTTP status code *404* indicates that the called extraction does not exist.
-Detailed information can be accessed in the log of the web service.
+Detailed information can be found in the log of the web service.
  (2) | Shows the timestamp of the extraction in the following HTTP header e.g., X-XU-Timestamp: *2021-04-09_19:03:09.971* (3) | The Response in the HTTP body depends on the destination type of the extraction.